Nayhomi25/alx-system_engineering-devops/0x02-shell_redirections/README.md

 SHELL REDIRECTIONS SCRIPT

-1-hello_world: prints hello world to standard output
+0-hello_world: prints hello world to standard output

-2-confused_smiley:Displays a confused smiley
+1-confused_smiley:Displays a confused smiley

-3-hellofile: Display the contents of /etc/passwd file
+2-hellofile: Display the contents of /etc/passwd file

+3-twofiles: Display the contents of /etc/passwd and /etc/hosts